Dianna Briggs Morse

 Director of Play Therapy, LCSW, RPT

-Works with age 5-12, teens, college students & young adults
+Works with age 5 & up, college students & young adults

 Dianna received her Bachelor of Science degree in Psychology and her Master of Social Work degree from the University of Georgia.
-In her personal time, she enjoys hiking and spending time outside with her husband and dog, cheering on the Georgia Bulldogs, paintings, and playing tennis.
+In her personal time, she enjoys hiking and spending time outside with her husband, new baby and dog, cheering on the Georgia Bulldogs, paintings, and playing tennis.

 Dianna’s specializes in Child-Centered Play Therapy and Synergetic Play Therapy approaches which are developmentally appropriate treatment modalities for children (4-12 years old).
 Play is an important and integral part of child development!
 When the powers of play are combined with an empathetic, non-judgmental therapist in a safe, trusting environment, children are able to connect with their inner strengths and process and explore unintegrated parts of themselves that would otherwise be too difficult to talk about.
 Dianna offers a range of creative outlets for children to externalize their inner world to effectively express and explore their thoughts, feelings, and experiences.
 When clients feel seen, understood, and fully accepted as they are, the possibilities for personal growth and acceptance increase.
 Children experience and internalize the belief that they are equipped with a unique set of skills necessary to overcome adversity and understand that they have choice.